Prosecutors drop charges against Adnan Syed, subject of "Serial" podcast, in 1999 killing

 "Most compellingly, Adnan Syed, his DNA was excluded," Mosby said.

-Earlier Tuesday, Laura Nirider, a co-director of the Center on Wrongful Convictions at Northwestern Pritzker School of Law who accompanied Syed when he walked out of prison last month, tweeted: "Breaking news: After the latest round of DNA testing generated results that, like previous rounds of testing, excluded Adnan Syed, he has now been formally exonerated!"
+Laura Nirider, a co-director of the Center on Wrongful Convictions at Northwestern Pritzker School of Law who accompanied Syed when he walked out of prison last month, reacted to the news earlier in the day by tweeting: "He has now been formally exonerated!"

 "Finally, Adnan Syed is able to live as a free man," Erica Suter, a lawyer who has represented Syed in court during his push to be freed, said in a statement to CBS News.
 "The DNA results confirmed what we have already known and what underlies all of the current proceedings: that Adnan is innocent and lost 23 years of his life serving time for a crime he did not commit."